 These cover a wide range of issues but the most frequently referenced Sustainable Development Goals are:

-Though these think tanks are clearly well known and can be considered ‘influential’, it’s also worth bearing in mind that they are also some of the most prolific publishers.
+Though these think tanks are well known and can be considered ‘influential’, it’s also worth bearing in mind that they are also some of the most prolific publishers.
 The UK think tanks producing the most publications are:

 - Institute of Development Studies, with 9264 policy documents in the system